jconorgrogan/Informational-Constructivism/README.md

 **3. Observer-Shapes (`Ω`): Coherent, Low-Cost Information-Processing Systems**

-_The highest form of knowledge is knowing not what you don’t know, but what you can’t know._
+_The highest form of knowledge is knowing not what you don't know, but what you can't know._
 Observer-like systems reach epistemic closure not by accumulating data, but by mapping the precise limits imposed by their own structure.

 **3.1.
 Definition: Defining Constraints (`C`).**